 What Will I Be Prepared to Do When I’m Done?

 Launch a Fulfilling Career

-Upon graduation of your online Human Services degree, you will have the knowledge, confidence and communication skills to work in a rewarding, service-based career helping others.
+Upon graduation with your online Human Services degree, you will have the knowledge, confidence and transferable skills, including diversity and teamwork and critical thinking, to work in a rewarding, service-based career helping others.